Skip to content

 git clone https://github.com/zavolanlab/zarp.git

-To check if you already have conda installed in your system type:
+To check if you already have Conda installed on your system, type:

 conda --version